Stormwater, Surface Water & Groundwater Utility

 REMEMBER: When mixed with rain, leaves in streets can quickly clog stormwater drains, causing standing water and flooding.
 Never rake or blow leaves or other yard debris into the street.

-Current Stormwater ProjectsThe City of Vancouver installed rain gardens and center-lane medians along Northeast 98th Avenue, from approximately Northeast Burton Road to Northeast 34th Street, in the Oakbrook Neighborhood.
-This water quality project, funded by a Washington Department of Ecology Low Impact Development (LID) grant, is designed to improve the quality of stormwater entering Peterson Channel and enhance the...
+Current Stormwater ProjectsThe City of Vancouver installed rain gardens and center-lane medians along NE 98th Avenue, from approximately NE Burton Road to NE 34th Street, in the Oakbrook Neighborhood.
+This water quality project, funded by a Washington Department of Ecology Low Impact Development (LID) grant, helps improve the quality of stormwater entering Peterson Channel and enhance the Oakbrook Neighborhood.